spdolan/bitbucket-restore-cache/readme.md

 ## Problem

 [Bitbucket pipelines caches](https://support.atlassian.com/bitbucket-cloud/docs/cache-dependencies/) provide a great way to speed up CI builds, but expire after one week.
 This can sometimes lead to failed CI work within one's pipeline due to missing dependencies.
+Of course this most often occurs when the team is pushing the final code for a major release or as a hotfix before an important demo.

 ## Solution